City offices will be closed on January 1.

 Those seeking public records shall be charged only the actual cost of making copies or printing pictures and shall also pay the actual cost (e.g. postage) of delivery and other supplies used in mailing, delivery or transmission of the public record.
 Payment for public records requests may be required prior to the actual copying or printing of records.

-Copies made on letter or legal size paper with black or color ink, shall be charged at a cost consistent with the current copy costs.
+Copies made on letter or legal-size paper with black or color ink, shall be charged at a cost consistent with the current copy costs.
 (See Attachment 1 for current cost per page.)
 Ohio law may provide for specific fees to be charged for certain records.
 The fee shall be waived for requests which result in a cost of $10 or less.
-If the City uses an outside copying service to make the copies, such as blue prints or large volume requests, the requester may be required to pay the cost of the entire copying job, as billed by the copying service.
+If the City uses an outside copying service to make the copies, such as blueprints or large volume requests, the requester may be required to pay the cost of the entire copying job, as billed by the copying service.
 Copies that are requested in an electronic format will be provided at the cost charged to the City, without taking into account employee time spent preparing the copies.

-Public records will only be copied by the office of the City Manager or other authorized officers, employees or representatives designated or requested by the City Manager.
+Public records will only be copied by the Office of the City Manager or other authorized officers, employees or representatives designated or requested by the City Manager.
 The City may use an outside copying service to make the copies, at the City’s discretion.
 Under no circumstances shall the requester be permitted to make the copies himself or herself.

 Subpoenas and Discovery Requests